graphistry/graphistry-cli/docs/benchmarking.md

 ## Intuitions

-- **Graphs are in-GPU-memory during use** and get moved on/off GPU memory to CPU memory or disk, so it is key to track graph size (nodes, edges, attributes) and concurrent user/task load is key.
+- **Graphs are in-GPU-memory during use** and get moved to CPU memory and disk when not used, so it is key to track graph size (nodes, edges, attributes) and concurrent user/task load is key.
 - **During layout, graphs stream to the browser**, consuming bandwidth proportional to the number of nodes in the graph.
-- There is a likely balance of GPU utilization to CPU utilization.
+- **Balance GPU utilization to CPU utilization**, which varies by workload.
+- **Some workloads are bursty**, such as data science power users loading large visualizations, loading large files for preprocessing, or running large AI models.
-- Some workloads are best managed by physical isolation via multiple GPUs or even servers, e.g., separating steadier & operational web dashboard users from data science power users.
+- **Some workloads are best managed by physical isolation via multiple GPUs or even servers**, e.g., separating steadier & operational web dashboard users from data science power users.

 ## Benchmarking Process